How do you buy flood insurance?

 Who provides flood insurance?

-Flood insurance can be purchased through an insurance agent or insurer who participates in the National Flood Insurance Program,.
+Flood insurance can be purchased through your insurance provider or insurer who participates in the National Flood Insurance Program,.
 (NFIP).
 The NFIP began in 1968, according to the Insurance Information Institute (III), and is administered by the Federal Emergency Management Agency (FEMA).
 In addition to providing insurance, the NFIP also helps with flood plain management and flood zone mapping, says the III.

 Some private insurance companies also provide flood insurance.